Guillermonse/Readme-Template/README.md

 ## Installation
 Provide step by step series of examples and explanations about how to get a development env running.

+## Teamwork

+### Teamwork Planning
+Maintain a complete overview of all the projects and resources by quantifying hours and accomplishments.

+### Teamwork Files
+Store project documents and templates for reusable documents, like Unit Tests.

+### Teamwork Board
+Visualize project development; how much has been done, what is being worked on and what comes next.
+The board is divided into a minimum of 3 columns: To-Dos, In Progress and Finished.
+The backlog is maintained by the Teamwork system itself so no column is necesarry.

 ## Features
 What makes your project stand out?